johnnyj2608/ClaimBot/README.md

 2. CustomTkinter: User-friendly GUI to select options for automating claims.
 Utilized threading to allow concurrent use of the GUI to "stop automation."

 3. XlWings: Stores data and allows easy updates to member or default values of claims.
-Uses Pandas to extract the information and convert the information to dictionaries.
+Uses Pandas to extract the information and convert it to dictionaries.
 After each claim is submitted, the claim date, member name, range of dates, and amount will be recorded on the Claims tab.

 ### Demo Video
 [![Watch the demo](https://img.youtube.com/vi/kw0KtUPqezA/0.jpg)](https://www.youtube.com/watch?v=kw0KtUPqezA)